aleksplast/BinaryTranslator/README.md

-# JIT
+# Compiler

 ## Goal of this project

-The goal of this project is to create JIT compiler for my language.
+The goal of this project is to create compiler for my language.
 We will also compare it's perfomance with CPU emulator perfomance.

 ## Main idea

 In this [project](https://github.com/aleksplast/My-language), we wrote our own Programming language.
 It translates programm into binary code, which is then executed on our CPU emulator.

 Let's take a step further and try to translate our programm into **x86-64 machine code**.
-We will put it into a buffer and then execute it with the help of **mprotect**.
+Final goal is to create elf file, which can execute our programm.

 Let's take a look, how it can be done, step by step.